-- The sharp, papery leaves above the stalks are often chopped to make into tea.
+- Leaves – The sharp, papery leaf blades above the stalks are often chopped to make into tea.
 They don’t have as much flavor as the stalks.

 How do you cut or harvest lemongrass?
-When can you start harvesting it?
+When do you harvest it?

-A single lemongrass stalk with rapidly divide, creating a thick stand of grassy stalks within 2-3 months.
+A single lemongrass stalk will rapidly divide, creating a thick stand of grassy stalks within 2-3 months.

 You can begin harvesting individual lemongrass stalks from the plant whenever you want to use them.